Global Education

 At Participate Learning, we’ve pulled together the resources needed for teachers to nurture tomorrow’s global leaders.
 Our powerful global leadership framework will help students be more curious and aware of sustainability challenges.
 It will also encourage them to treat different cultures and opinions with respect.

-All students should be aware of sustainability in cities and communities.
-Their eyes should be open to their potential to impact sustainability both positively and negatively.
-Through teaching, and the discussion of this SDG in the classroom, teachers can educate, inspire and empower today’s students to make the world a more sustainable place.
+Through teaching about and the discussion of global challenges in the classroom, teachers can educate, inspire, and empower today’s students to make the world a more sustainable place.

 Laura Tobal